Do you hate fleas and ticks, but love the planet?

 Pet parents are divided between love and hate.

 Whilst some owners are delighted to protect their dog in a natural way and see those fleas heading for the hills, others found the product a useless waste of money.

-Which is why we decided to take an in-depth look at Vet’s Best to drill down and unearth the facts.
+This is why we decided to take an in-depth look at Vet’s Best to drill down and unearth the facts.

-Is it a hero product or wolf-in-sheep’s clothing?
+Is it a hero product or wolf in sheep’s clothing?